 Now, a growing number of financial institutions and websites offer regular credit scoring that let you continuously monitor your reports for unauthorized accounts or errors.
 Though this won’t contain all of the information listed in your credit report, it is a convenient way to catch any discrepancies quickly.

 Free dark web scans for Social Security numbers

-CreditWise, the free credit tracking tool offered by Capital One, sends text alerts that let you know if your Social Security number is being sold on the dark web and monitors your Experian and TransUnion credit reports to alert you if any new accounts have been opened in your name.
+CreditWise, the free credit-tracking tool offered by Capital One, sends text alerts that let you know if your Social Security number is being sold on the dark web.
+It monitors your Experian and TransUnion credit reports to alert you if any new accounts have been opened in your name.

 Discover was the first card issuer to offer free Social Security number alerts and dark web scanning in 2017.
 While these security tools used to be available only to Discover customers, it is now available to anyone through their Credit Scorecard tool.

 Experian, one of the big three credit bureaus, also now offers a free dark web scan that searches for your Social Security number, email address or phone number.

 If your information pops up on web pages that it shouldn’t, Experian, Capital One and Discover detail what you should do next.

 Free credit freezeAll three credit bureaus offer free credit freezes.
 This allows consumers to lock down their credit, preventing new accounts from being opened – an especially useful tool in cases where identity theft has been detected or is suspected.